andresberejnoi/OpenCV_Traffic_Counter/README.md

 ```

-The most important argument is `-p` which gives the script the name of the file to analyze (use live camera video is not working yet).
+The most important argument is `-p` which gives the script the name of the file to analyze (use of live camera video is not working yet).
 The flag `-d` is used to indicate the direction and position of the counting line.
 Like:

 ```sh
 python main.py -p <path_to_your_video> -d v 0.5